Anthrazz/tinkerforgeHumidityV2/readme.md

 # How to use

-Basic example with a new *.go file:
+Create a new .go file and import this package:

 ```go
 package main